 There are different deadlines for applications for studying abroad depending on the faculty you’re studying with, but the application process is broadly the same.
 There are three main steps:

-- Complete an Expression of Interest form (word 173kb) and submit it to your faculty’s Study Abroad Academic Coordinator (pdf 105kb) by 15 February for exchanges in semesters one and two of the following academic year.
+- Complete the BU Study Exchange Application Form (available from December 2018) and submit it to your faculty’s Study Abroad Academic Coordinator (pdf 105kb) by 15 February for exchanges in semesters one and two of the following academic year.
 This deadline applies to all undergraduate students and postgraduate September starters.
 The deadline for postgraduate January starters is 15 May, for exchanges in semester two of the following academic year (only option).

 - Expressions of Interest are assessed by Study Abroad Academic Coordinators, who may contact you for an interview.
 If you are successful, you will be nominated by your faculty to BU's International Mobility Officer within a month.
 They will then put you forward as a candidate to one of the universities you selected, and will contact you approximately within one month from the deadline specified by your faculty to confirm your status.